tgharold/Lussatite.FeatureManagement/src/Lussatite.FeatureManagement/README.md

 ## Lussatite.FeatureManagement.LazyCache

 A lightweight implementation of the Microsoft.FeatureManagement [IFeatureManagerSnapshot](https://docs.microsoft.com/en-us/dotnet/api/microsoft.featuremanagement.ifeaturemanagersnapshot) interface.
-It uses [LazyCache](https://github.com/alastairtree/LazyCache) to track the first read value.
 When a feature flag value is requested, the `ISessionManager` instances will be polled in order until one returns a definitive answer (true/false).

 Because this is a caching implementation, the first value read by the `LussatiteLazyCacheFeatureManager` instance will continue to be the value returned for the life of the instance.
 Even if a new value is registered in one of the `ISessionManager` instances.